For women at the U.S. Congress: the right to bare arms?

 3 Min Read

-WASHINGTON (Reuters) - After an Internet-fueled furor over rules barring women in sleeveless attire, U.S. House of Representatives Speaker Paul Ryan pledged on Thursday that House officials would review and perhaps modernize the chamber's dress code.
+WASHINGTON (Reuters) - After an internet-fueled furor over rules barring women in sleeveless attire, U.S. House of Representatives Speaker Paul Ryan pledged on Thursday that House officials would review and perhaps modernize the chamber's dress code.

 Ryan made his announcement a week after a CBS News report about the long-standing rules went viral on social media.
-It prompted a slew of reports, including some that falsely accused him and other Republican House leaders of unfairly targeting women, especially given Washington's notoriously hot summers.
+It prompted a slew of reports, including some falsely accusing Ryan of unfairly targeting women, especially given Washington's notoriously hot summers.

 The current dress code has been in place for years, including under Nancy Pelosi, a Democrat who was the only woman to serve as House Speaker, from 2007-11.

-The dress code requires men to wear suit jackets and ties in the House chamber and Speaker's lobby, which is just outside it, and women are not supposed to wear sleeveless tops or dresses without a sweater or jacket.
+The dress code requires men to wear suit jackets and ties in the House chamber and speaker's lobby, which is just outside it, and women are not supposed to wear sleeveless tops or dresses without a sweater or jacket.

 Neither men nor women are allowed to wear open or athletic footwear.